fenhl/diskspace/README.md

-This is a utility showing available disk space, available as a command-line tool, Rust library, and BitBar plugin.
+This is a utility showing available disk space, available as a command-line tool and BitBar plugin.

+Minimum Rust version: 1.32.0.